 How They Homeschool: The family has one school-aged kid and has opted to homeschool.
 Homeschooling is the perfect solution for this family.
 Homeschoolers from the beginning, Kay began looking for a homeschooling curriculum when her son was five but soon opted for a more open education plan.
 Kay has said she participates in homeschooling, unschooling, world schooling, and roadschooling.

 The Crazy Family Adventure follows Craig, Bryanna, and their four children.
-They originally purchased a 29-foot class C RV but soon realized they needed a bigger rig if they were going to RV full-time.
-After a few more months of searching, the family found and purchased a class A motorhome.
+They originally purchased a 29-foot Class C motorhome but soon realized they needed a bigger rig if they were going to RV full-time.
+After a few more months of searching, the family found and purchased a Class A motorhome.
 The motorhome required a slight remodel and updates to make enough room and sleeping areas, but this only took about a month to complete.

 How They Homeschool: Homeschooling was something Craig and Bryanna always wanted to do.
 They said it was a natural progression from attachment parenting.
 Because they were already homeschooling, it was easy to become traveling homeschoolers.
 Ultimately, the couple settled on radical unschooling.
 Radical unschooling doesn’t include any formal education time.
 Instead, they live life to the fullest and take advantage of any learning opportunities that come up.
 Although this style might not be successful for some, it works for this family.